What Should I Pack for Kenya Safari?

 I had mentioned I wore a blue T-shirt; you should never try dark colours especially and specifically blue.

 This colour attracts Tsetse fly and you will be a target for the day.
 As you are aware.
 Tsetse fly causes Trypanosomiasis or Sleeping Sickness.

-The diseases may have declined over the years but it is fatal if left unattended.
+The disease may have declined over the years but it is fatal if left unattended.

 Please Note: You should never rock those camouflage army garments as much as you may be tempted since it is forbidden in not only Kenya but also East Africa at large.

 The authorities use this kind of clothing and we have to differentiate you and them.